fanzonezy/MitchellClaimService/README.md

 # MitchellClaimService

-Part One: Basic System Architecture
+Part One: Basic System Architecture Spec

+Here are THREE packages:
+MitchellClaimORMModels: includes all the ORM classes(models).
+MitchellClaimServiceUtils: includes all the data types sufficient to represent a claim
+MitchellClaimService: includes one Java file implementing all the API.

 (1) Interanl Representation:
 I used a user defined class MitchellClaimType to represent a claim.
 The definition of MitchellClaimType is based on other sub-type defined by xsd file: such as LossInfoType, VehicleInfoType, etc. What I did here is actually convert a XML schema to a bunch of JavaBean classes.
 All those classes are is in MitchellClaimServiceUtils.

+Here are the mapping relation between types defined in xsd file and JavaBeans classes:
+MitchellClaimType -- > MitchellClaimType(JavaBean class)
+StatusCode --> StatusCode(Java enum type)
+CauseOfLossCode --> CauseOfLossCode(Java enum type)
+LossInfoType --> LossInfoType(JavaBean class)
+VehicleListType --> VehicleListType(JavaBean class)
+VehicleInfoType --> VehicleInfoType(JavaBean class)

+Other primitive types is converted by JAXB standard, like string is converted to Java String, dateTime and date are converted to XMLGregorianCalendar.

 (2) ORM model and Table Design
-In the previous block gram, type (1), (2), (3) is defined by ORM model.
+In this project, ORM model is used.
 ORM model classes are defined in MitchellClaimORMModels.
 Obviously, we can not squeeze all claim information in a single table.
 Here, we simply used three tables: BasicInfo, LossInfo, VehicleInfo.
-What is worth mention here is that the ORM model classes/instances are the programmable representations of tables.
+What is worth mention here is that the ORM model classes/instances are actually the programmable representations of tables.

 Part Two: Implementation and Components:
-ORM: OrmLite
+ORM: ORMLite
 DataBase driver: sqlite
 XML marshaler and unmarshaler: jaxb
 Unit Test; JUnit